 Hour 9: Let the Good Times Roll

 Nightlife is essential to your day.
 Do not miss Preservation Hall—it’s affordable, and it’s the real, traditional jazz McCoy.
 Late-night munchies?
 Head for Felix’s Restaurant & Oyster Bar for a dozen raw.
 Still going?
-Slink into swanky Irvin Mayfield’s Jazz Playhouse, where the city’s finest jazzmen and -women play.
+Slink into swanky Irvin Mayfield’s Jazz Playhouse, where the city’s finest jazzmen and -women play and burlesque performers take the late night stage.
 When you finally must, collapse in your bed.
 If you’re exhausted, full, smiling, and anticipating tomorrow, your day has been a success.

 BEYOND THE QUARTER IN 1 DAY